Chief factors in Polish groups: The chief block space

 Taking the quotient of $(X_G,\leq)$ to make a partial ordering recovers the partially ordered collection of chief blocks $\mf{B}_G$.
-We stress that the chief block space is more than a preorder.
-It also remembers that $X_G$ consists of groups.
+We stress that the chief block space is more than a preorder, since we also want to keep track of the chief factors as topological groups.
 This datum is captured by the notion of morphism.

 \begin{defn} For $G$ and $H$ Polish groups, a \textbf{strong/covariant/contravariant block morphism} $\psi:(X_G,\leq)\rightarrow (X_H,\leq)$ is an homomorphism of preorders such that for each $A/B\in X_G$ the following holds, respectively: \begin{enumerate}[$\bullet$] \item $\psi(A/B)\simeq A/B$ as topological groups. (strong) \item There is a normal compression $A/B\rightarrow\psi(A/B)$. (covariant) \item There is a normal compression $\psi(A/B)\rightarrow A/B$. (contravariant) \end{enumerate} When we say \textbf{block morphism} , we mean any one of the three types. \end{defn}